jo-makar/esp8266-toolbox/README.md

 1. Put the ESP8266 in flash mode by holding GPIO0 low during boot
 1. Run `make flash` to flash the bins (as root or user with appropriate perms)

+# Coding style
+- 80 character line limits (for multiple horizontally-split editor views)
+- Prefer to put function-scope variables at the top of the function; to help facilitate calculation of stack space used by the function

 # License
 This software is freely available for non-commerical use, commerical use requires an expressed agreement from the author.
 The preceding clause must be included in